What is Personal Injury?

 How long does it take to file my personal injury claim?

-Often, personal injury claims can be settled outside of court and not need to go to trial.
+Often, personal injury claims can be settled outside of court and do not need to go to trial.
 However, every case is different in terms of how long it takes and is highly dependent upon the seriousness of your injury.

-Before we begin negotiating with the insurance company we will typically wait until you are done receiving medical treatment.
+Before we begin negotiating with the insurance company, we will typically wait until you are done receiving medical treatment.
 That can be months or years.
 In cases that settle before a lawsuit, the case can sometimes settle as early as 30-60 days from when we submit it to the insurance company.

-For example, sometimes insurance companies will settle the case, right after you file the lawsuit, and sometimes they will go to trial.
+For example, sometimes insurance companies will settle the case right after you file the lawsuit, and sometimes they will go to trial.
 In either situation, we will be by your side, aggressively representing you, until we get full and fair compensation for your injuries.

 Step 1: Consultation